-From time to time, NBIA and its affiliate will introduce Private Wealth Management Account clients to one or more private banks with which it has a partnership that can provide lending solutions to the client.
+From time to time, NBIA and its affiliate will introduce Private Wealth Account clients to one or more private banks with which it has a partnership that can provide lending solutions to the client.
 None of NBIA nor its affiliates recommend or endorse any of those private banks or the services they provide.
 None of NBIA nor its affiliates receive direct compensation in connection with any such lending services, but it is possible that they will receive other benefits.
 It is possible that other providers would be able to provide clients with better lending terms or better services.

 From time to time, certain NBIA affiliates provide additional services to NBIA's clients for which they do not receive additional compensation.
-For example, the Neuberger Berman Foundation provides philanthropic consulting services to certain clients.
-Those services and any related discussions are intended solely for information and discussion purposes, do not constitute investment advice, are not part of any investment advisory or fiduciary services offered by NBIA or its affiliates, and are not intended to serve as a primary basis for any decision or as a recommendation with respect to any investment, financial, insurance, trust and estate or tax planning determination.
+Those services and any related discussions are generally intended solely for educational and discussion purposes, do not constitute investment advice, are not part of any investment advisory or fiduciary services offered by NBIA or its affiliates, and are not intended to serve as a primary basis for any decision or as a recommendation with respect to any investment, financial, insurance, trust and estate or tax planning determination.
 NBIA and its affiliates have an incentive to provide additional services to clients in order to maintain and build relationships with their clients.
-It is possible that nonaffiliate providers would be able to provide clients with better services.
+It is possible that non-affiliate providers would be able to provide clients with better services.